Highlights

 - Ascent: 420 Metres Approx.

 This morning you’ll set off from Fordongianus, now heading west again towards the coast and the Sinis Peninsula.
-As you leave the village you’ll stop to admire the Romanesque church of Santo Lussurio before starting to climb gradually up on the wonderful panoramic gravel road leading up and down to the hamlet of Siapicia, located at the very edge of the Oristano plain.
+As you leave the village you’ll stop to admire the Romanesque church of Santu Lussurio before starting to climb gradually up on the wonderful panoramic gravel road leading up and down to the hamlet of Siapicia, located at the very edge of the Oristano plain.

 After passing the village you’ll head to the valley of the Tirso River, now cycling through flat terrain in the midst of cultivated fields.
 Almost all of your cycling here is on smooth dirt roads, with a few stretches on secondary tarmac roads leading through the small agricultural villages of Ollastra, Zerfaliu and Zeddiani.